Om is a self-proclaimed interior designer and likes to share ideas and tips on how to redesign your home.

 Cooking should be a pleasure, not a chore.
 To make your cooking activity as smooth and fun as possible, your kitchen must be both functional and inspiring.
 Even if you are not someone who would spend a lot of time in the kitchen creating a homemade pizza from scratch or baking a birthday cake for a party of dozens, wouldn't it be great to have a cheery-looking place to brew your coffee in the morning?
 A well-organized spot to assemble sandwiches for your kids with no fuss?
 A welcoming space to fix a quick dinner when you return home?

 I'm sure we all want to have a beautiful and user-friendly kitchen.
 Some might even wish they could rip up the whole floor and change everything from the kitchen sink and stove to cabinets and utensils.
 Alas, budget can be a huge stumbling block for many of us, especially in this not-so-rosy economy.
 That doesn't mean you should just put up with a lackluster kitchen, though.
-Here are some kitchen redesign ideas that low-budget homeowners can adopt without having to break the bank.
+This article will discuss the following low-budget kitchen redesign topics:

 Consider the Budget and Timeline